 While I don’t like the feel of the sticky cups, I imagine that could actually provide better grip than the soft/smooth feeling frosted cups, so I won’t add or detract points for stickyness or smoothness – because they could be both positives or negatives.

 I personally find the frosted look to be nicer than the clear cups, though that is down to personal taste I guess.
-Overall, of the frosted cups, I think the LunaCup looks the prettiest – so 1 point to it.
+So I’ll give 0.5 points to all the whitish frosted cups.

 Fleurcup, Lady Cup, Lunette and Sckoon can get 2 points each for bringing out cups in a colour that is solely designed to increase it’s visual appeal.
+Luv Ur Body can have 2 points because they do offer a couple of colours and the coloured flower design options.
 Both Lily cup and compact can have 2 points for the lovely feel of their silicone.
 Miacup will get 1 point because while they offer a colour it’s only 1 colour, so the others get an extra point for offering multiple colours.
 MeLuna gets 3 points for adding not only coloured, but also glittered cups!
-Claricup gets a point for having a colour too, but I’m not sure it is as appealing as other colours, so I’ll remove half a point for the unusualness of the colour.
+Claricup would get a point for having a colour too, but I’m not sure it is as appealing as other colours, so I’ll remove half a point for the unusualness of that colour.

 MPower loses a point for each (4) for the flaws in the cup I have (being the silicone is literally falling off the stem; there are rough parts around the rim, stem and base of the cup; there is a brown speck embedded in the silicone; and one of the holes has been drilled twice).
 Keeper loses half a point for being unappealing in it’s brown colour.

 Accessories & Packaging